PhantomThemes/LightPress/readme.txt

 == Frequently Asked Questions ==

 = Does this theme support any plugins ? =
+Yes LightPress theme supports Contact Form 7 and One Click Demo Import

 == Copyright ==

-Lightpress WordPress Theme, Copyright 2017 Phantomthemes Lightpress is distributed under the terms of the GNU GPL
+Lightpress WordPress Theme, Copyright 2018 Phantomthemes Lightpress is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify